iluwatar/java-design-patterns/converter/README.md

 The purpose of the Converter pattern is to provide a generic, common way of bidirectional conversion between corresponding types, allowing a clean implementation in which the types do not need to be aware of each other.
-Moreover, the Converter pattern introduces bidirectional collection mapping, reducing a boilerplate code to minimum.
+Moreover, the Converter pattern introduces bidirectional collection mapping, reducing a boilerplate code to a minimum.

 ## Explanation

-Real world example
+Real-world example

-> In real world applications it is often the case that database layer consists of entities that need
+> In real-world applications it is often the case that the database layer consists of entities that need
 > to be mapped into DTOs for use on the business logic layer.
 Similar mapping is done for
 > potentially huge amount of classes and we need a generic way to achieve this.